Individual Recovery. Collective Change.

 The Moment We’re In

 We are living through institutional instability and moral reckoning.
-Long-standing systems are unraveling.
-Extraction, polarization, and short-term thinking are shaping how we live and lead.
+Long-standing systems are fracturing.
+Extraction, polarization, and short-term thinking shape much of how we live and lead.
+The human cost is impossible to ignore.

 The Work

 I’m Rebecca Grey.
-I partner with leaders, founders, and culture shapers navigating instability—people who care deeply about building differently but feel stretched thin and disillusioned by the systems they’re inside.
+I partner with leaders, founders, and culture-shapers navigating pressure and uncertainty—people who care deeply about building differently yet feel stretched thin or disillusioned by the systems they’re operating within.

 My background spans executive leadership in culture and social impact, systems-level strategy, and personal recovery.
 I’ve worked inside large institutions where incentives distort behavior, and I’ve done the internal work required to lead without losing myself in the process.